 Just as surgeon skill and experience can have a significant impact on the outcome of any type of shoulder surgery, patient-related factors can affect outcome, too.
 Age, smoking history, and the quality of the tissue being repaired can all play a part in an operation’s success or failure.
 Likewise, patients who don’t follow post-surgery protocol intended to allow healing of the repaired tissue can also experience a failed outcome.

 If you’ve been through a failed shoulder surgery, it’s important to put your frustration and desperation for a quick fix aside before you consider further treatment or surgery.
 Instead, you should consult a surgeon skilled and experienced in the evaluation and management of these conditions.

 Because shoulder anatomy and function are equally complex, failed surgery is sometimes the result of an incorrect diagnosis or inappropriate treatment.
 And even when the problem may seem to be pain, it’s important to identify the likely mechanical causes of the failure so Dr. Hovis can repair it.

 Because the causes of failed shoulder surgery are so wide-ranging, it’s impossible to discuss all the potential treatment paths that may address the issue.
 Common failures and treatments include:

 You don’t have to live with the consequences of failed shoulder surgery.
-Contact the Arizona Center for Hand to Shoulder Surgery to schedule an in-person or remote consultation with Dr. Agrawal today.
+Contact the Arizona Center for Hand to Shoulder Surgery to schedule an in-person or remote consultation with Dr. Hovis today.